Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

 Hence the validity of \eqref{1-1} would imply $\w g = \f^* g^1$ and so $g^2 = (\f \circ \psi^{-1})^*g^1$.
 Thus \eqref{1-1} implies uniqueness of solutions to the Dirichlet boundary value problem in $\cE$.
-However, this was proved to be false in general, (i.e.~without further conditions), in \cite{II}, \cite{AA2}; it follows that \eqref{1-1} is also false in general.
+However, this was proved to be false in general, (i.e.~without further conditions), in \cite{I}, \cite{AA2}, \cite{AGM}; it follows that \eqref{1-1} is also false without further conditions. \footnote{While it would be interesting, it is not clear if the issues discussed above can be overcome by passing to gravitational theories having a fixed volume form, such as unimodular gravity \cite{UG} or Weyl transverse gravity \cite{OR}.}

-The proof of Theorem \ref{mainthm} follows the general lines of the main results in \cite{I, II}.
+The proof of Theorem \ref{mainthm} follows the general lines of the main results in \cite{I}.
 In particular, after a detailed analysis of the linearized problem, the non-linear result follows from the Nash-Moser inverse function theorem.

 A brief summary of the contents of the paper is as follows.
 In \S 2, we introduce preliminary material needed for the work to follow.
-Much of the discussion in this section follows \cite{I}, \cite{II} closely, but due to the use of the Nash-Moser theorem is nevertheless quite extensive.
-In \S 3, we derive the basic equations for the boundary data not part of the Dirichlet boundary data and prove the local existence theorem (Theorem \ref{modexist}).
-The important apriori energy estimates are derived in \S 4.
-The work in \S 3 and \S 4 is then extended to the global setting of a general compact Cauchy surface in \S 5.
-The main results are then proved in \S 6 via the Nash-Moser theorem.
+In \S 3, we derive the basic equations for the boundary data not part of the Dirichlet boundary data and prove the main local apriori energy estimates (Theorem \ref{Eestthm}) and the local existence theorem (Theorem \ref{modexist}), both at the linearized level.
+The work in \S 3 is then extended to the global setting of a general compact Cauchy surface in \S 4.
+The main (non-linear) results are then proved in \S 5 via the Nash-Moser theorem.